CharaChorder/docs/docs/CharaChorder X.rst

 together; it’s only required that the A3 layer access key is pressed while the target key is pressed.

-Shift Modifier
+SHIFT Modifier
 ^^^^^^^^^^^^^^

-On top of the three aforementioned layers, the :doc:`Shift key<CharaChorder Keys>`, which is a :doc:`modifier<Glossary>`, can be used to access some extra keys.
-The Shift keypress works just like it would on a traditional keyboard.
+On top of the three aforementioned layers, the :doc:`SHIFT key<CharaChorder Keys>`, which is a :doc:`modifier<Glossary>`, can be used to access some extra keys.
+The SHIFT keypress works just like it would on a traditional keyboard.
 You can capitalize letters and access symbols attached to numbers.
 This works with any key on any layer, just like other modifiers (such as CTRL and ALT).
-The Shift modifier output is currently controlled by the Operating System that your CharaChorder is plugged to, and it is not possible to customize their outputs.
+The SHIFT modifier output is currently controlled by the Operating System that your CharaChorder is plugged to, and it is not possible to customize their outputs.